 MDB: We’ve done some wonderful shows with European artists – Kevin Francis Gray who we showed a few years ago and who now has a show in New York and Adrian Ghenie is somebody we generated through this gallery and has a show on in New York.
 So certainly the gallery isn’t adverse European artists.
 There is a lovely feedback.

 Mollie Dent-Brocklehurst: It’s been a great pleasure it’s such a great gallery and organisation.
 Making it tick.
-It’s an ongoing challenge.
+It’s an ongoing challenge for Elliot McDonald and Tamara Corm.

-LUX: Having worked at the Gagosian in New York City, then at Garage in Moscow and now at PACE London, how has your role as director differed in each of the countries?
+LUX: Having worked at the Gagosian in New York City, then at Garage in Moscow and of course, Pace London, how did your role as director differ in each of the countries?

 MDB: Each role has been an older and more experienced version of me.
 So I don’t know if you can directly compare them.
 It’s been a really interesting journey being involved with two such important galleries and the different way they do things.
 But it’s really about the artists; you are here to serve the artists.
 To try and get inside their body of work and understand, promote and sell it.
 Whereas, Garage was a very different project – it was about communication and setting something up that would have a flavour of what the contemporary art world was doing but also speak to a Russian audience (who hadn’t seen much of what we were doing at the time).
 I guess the two gallery projects are comparable but Garage in Moscow was a very different thing.

 MDB: Yes!
-We are also doing a slightly off shoot project called Future/Pace.
 It’s a collaboration that I put together with a company called Future/City and the owner, Mark Davy, has been very instrumental in art place making in London over the last ten years.
 He is the most influential person in London, also now in Sydney and other places around the world.
 His company has been working closely with major developments and infrastructure projects to develop a public art program – and a really interesting one at that.
 They did Heathrow Terminal Two, the Crossrail and they are doing The Shard.
-We got together and put a group of artists, mostly PACE artists, into this kind of bubble and were going out and looking for specific projects for them.
+We got together and put a group of artists, mostly Pace artists, into this kind of bubble and were going out and looking for specific projects for them.
 We won Lumiere’s ‘Illuminated River’ project with our artist Leo Villareal and various other projects are on the way.